binjix/OP-ETHGLOBAL-Guides/Optimism.md

 ### NFTs

 - [Quix, our biggest NFT marketplace](https://qx.app/)

-### Launching a token

 ### Deploying a Dapp

-If you know how to deploy contracts to L1 Ethereum, there is nothing for you in this subsection.
+If you know how to deploy contracts to L1 Ethereum, there is almost nothing for you in this subsection.
 Just use an [Optimism endpoint](https://community.optimism.io/docs/useful-tools/networks/#rpc-endpoints) and you're done.

+If you are afraid that your users' wallets don't have Optimism set up, add a link to [`https://chainid.link/?network=optimism`](https://chainid.link/?network=optimism) to your user interface.

+### Launching a token

+A token is just another contract, which is easy to deploy.
+If you already have an ERC-20 contract on L1, and you wish to deploy to have a bridgeable equivalent on Optimism, [we have directions to help you](https://github.com/ethereum-optimism/optimism-tutorial/tree/main/standard-bridge-standard-token).

 </Section>